12/28/14: hylophobia (n/a), n.

 4. a compact or closely massed body of persons, animals, or things.

-IN A SENTENCE: Though it took awhile, Amber managed to satisfy the entire phalanx of cocks shoved in her face Friday night.
+IN A SENTENCE: Though it took awhile, Amber managed to escape the entire phalanx of kooks who thought she was Beyonce.

 10/18/14: inure (in-yoo r), v.

 1. to accustom to hardship, difficulty, pain, etc.; toughen or harden.

 IN A SENTENCE: Roger has inured himself to his partner's disturbing, violent nightmares.

 1. constant, unremitting.
 2. working diligently.

 IN A SENTENCE: Though Toby assiduously worked to unlock the door, Sheila grew impatient and used an ax instead.